smitrani310/Link-Extraction-and-Classification/README.md

  - **Purpose**: Reads a .txt file, finds all URLs, and writes them to an output file or prints them on the console.

  - Create or place your text file (e.g., sample_input.txt) with URLs.
- >Run:
+- Run:
- >'python extract_links.py --input sample_input.txt --output extracted_links.txt'
+  -'python extract_links.py --input sample_input.txt --output extracted_links.txt'

 - **input:** path to the text file containing potential links.
 - **output:** path to save the extracted links (if not specified, it might print to console or use a default file).